SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

 - `named(<#name#>)`
-  where *name* is that fixed symbol name, for a name that's known in advanced
+  where *name* is that fixed symbol name, for a name that's known in advance.

 - `overloaded`
-  for a name that's the same as an existing symbol
+  for a name that's the same as an existing symbol.

 - `prefixed(<#prefix#>)`
-  where *prefix* is prepended to the symbol name, for a name that starts with a fixed string
+  where *prefix* is prepended to the symbol name, for a name that starts with a fixed string.

 - `suffixed(<#suffix#>`
-  where *suffix* is appended to the symbol name, for a name that ends with a fixed string
+  where *suffix* is appended to the symbol name, for a name that ends with a fixed string.

-- `arbirtary`
+- `arbitrary`
-  for a name that can't be determined until the macro is expanded
+  for a name that can't be determined until macro expansion.

 As a special case,
 you can write `prefixed($)`